AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 If you are using an Apache web server, you must remove the restriction from the `.htaccess` file before you can run cron in a browser:

-1. Log in to your Magento server as a user with permissions to write to the Magento file system.
+1. Log in to your Commerce server as a user with permissions to write to the Commerce file system.
 1. Open any of the following in a text editor (depending on your entry point to Magento):

    ```text